 Some banks offer checking accounts with special perks — such as free checks and no maintenance fees — just for retirees.

-We detailed several examples of these accounts that are available at both traditional and online banks as well as credit unions in “6 Bank Accounts With Extra Perks for Older Customers.”
+We detail several examples of accounts that are available at both traditional and online banks as well as credit unions in “6 Bank Accounts With Extra Perks for Older Customers.”

 Few of us enjoy tax time.
 Tax laws are complex, leading to headaches and worries for many people who take a DIY approach to filing.